Dre Campbell Farm

 10 Steps to Grow Organic Vegetables at Home

 Plant vegetables that you know your family will enjoy.
-Consider planting some that you have a hard time finding at the supermarket or ones that are really expensive to buy.
-Also, choose vegetables that will grow well in the climate that you live in.
+Consider planting some that are difficult to find in the supermarket or are expensive.

 Some of the best and easiest vegetables to grow as a beginner gardener are listed below: